-Expenditure by a company on eligible R&D Projects will be entitled to the R&D tax incentive.
-To maximise the eligible expenditure for the year ended 30 June 2023, payments to related parties should be paid by 30 June (not just accrued) and superannuation attributable to R&D projects should also be paid prior to 30 June 2023.
+Expenditure by a company on eligible research and development (R&D) projects will be entitled to the R&D tax incentive.
+To maximise the eligible expenditure for the year ended 30 June 2025, payments to related parties should be paid by 30 June (not just accrued) and superannuation attributable to R&D projects should also be paid prior to 30 June 2025.

-From 1 July 2021, companies with turnover of less than \$20m are entitled to the refundable tax offset at a rate of 18.5% above the claimant company tax rate.
-Companies with turnovers in excess of \$20m are entitled to an offset equivalent to their company tax rate plus one or more marginal intensity premiums.
-An explanation of these marginal intensity premiums is outside the scope of this paper and we would refer you to your StewartBrown Manager or Partner for further details regarding those.
+From 1 July 2021, companies with turnover of less than \$20 million are entitled to the refundable tax offset at a rate of 18.5% above the claimant company tax rate.
+Companies with turnovers in excess of \$20 million are entitled to an offset equivalent to their company tax rate plus one or more marginal intensity premiums.

+An explanation of these marginal intensity premiums is outside the scope of this list and we would refer you to your StewartBrown Manager or Partner for further details.